About the Project

 Common Chart of Accounts

-In general, it will be a collaboration between departments and BFS with the support of ITS.
-In particular, departments will be very involved with Project and FRU mappings.
+In general, it will be a collaboration between Divisional Control Points, departments, and BFS with the support of ITS.
+In particular, departments will be very involved in translating how to use the Account, Fund, Financial Reporting Unit (FRU), and Activity segments to meet their business needs.

-Updating funding strings is still being discussed with the UCPath Center.
-We hope to use the mappings that are developed to allow us to upload new budget and funding chartstrings.
-Regardless of what happens behind the scenes, all employees will get paid when we go live with the new CCOA.
+Regardless of what happens behind the scenes, all employees will get paid when the system goes live with the new CCOA.

 Most historical data will continue to be available in the data warehouse.
 We are evaluating the level of data which will be available for purposes of analysis which would span multiple years across the two charts.
 The specific details of this are still under discussion.